 ULURU RENT MONEY PROJECT

-The Uluru rent money project started in 2005, when the traditional owners of the Uluru—Kata Tjuta National Park began investing in community benefit initiatives some of the rent they receive from leasing the park to the commonwealth and a cut of park visitor entry fees.
+The Uluru rent money project started in 2005, when the traditional owners of the Uluru—Kata Tjuta National Park began investing in commbegan investing in community benefit initiatives some of the rent they receive from leasing the park to the Commonwealth and a cut of park visitor entry fees.

-In a wide range of ways, this has benefitted Mutitjulu, Kaltukatjara (Docker River), Utju (Areyonga) and Imanpa in the Northern Territory, as well as Pukatja (Ernabella), Amata and Yunjarinyi (Kenmore Park) in South Australia’s Anangu Pitjantjatjara Yankunytjatjara Lands.
+In a wide range of ways, this has benefitted Mutitjulu, Kaltukatjara (Docker River), Utju (Areyonga), Imanpa and Pukatja (Ernabella), Amata and Yunjarinyi (Kenmore Park) in South Australia’s Anangu Pitjantjatjara Yankunytjatjara Lands.

 Through this formative project, traditional owners planned and contributed to the construction of the Mutitjulu Tjurpinytjaku (swimming pool) Centre and have funded its operation since 2014, heralding well documented child health benefits in particular.